grafana/pyroscope/docs/sources/operators-guide/architecture/components/distributor.md

 ---
-title: "Grafana Mimir distributor"
+title: "Grafana Fire distributor"
 menuTitle: "Distributor"
 description: "The distributor validates time-series data and sends the data to ingesters."
 weight: 20
 ---

-# Grafana Mimir distributor
+# Grafana Fire distributor

 The distributor is a stateless component that receives time-series data from Prometheus or the Grafana agent.
 The distributor validates the data for correctness and to ensure that it is within the configured limits for a given tenant.